On singular Hilbert schemes of points: Local structures and tautological sheaves: Introduction

-where $r\geq 2$, and $\mathscr{P}_r$ is the set of $r$-dimensional partitions, and $A_{\lambda}$ is the local ring of $\mathrm{Hilb}^{|\lambda|}(\mathbb{A}^r)$; for the notations see sections \ref{sec:Monomial-ideals-of-finite-colength} and \ref{sec:Haiman-equations}.
-The equivariant Hilbert functions seem far from effectively computable in general, while a natural expansion of the right handside of (\ref{eq-intro-conj-equi-Hilbert-functions}) into terms parametrized by higher dimensional ($\geq 3$) partitions seems not existing in combinatorics at the time being.
-The work of Wang-Zhou \cite{WZ14} essentially solved the case $r=2$.
+where $r\geq 2$ and $\mathscr{P}_r$ is the set of $r$-dimensional partitions and $H(A_{\lambda};\theta_1,\dots,\theta_r)$ is the equivariant Hilbert function of the completed local ring of $\Hilb^{|\lambda|}(\mathbb{A}^r)$ at the monomial ideal $I_{\lambda}$ associated with the partition $\lambda$; for the notation, see Sections~\ref{sec:Monomial-ideals-of-finite-colength} and~\ref{sec:Haiman-equations}.
+The equivariant Hilbert functions seem far from being effectively computable in general, while a natural expansion of the right-hand side of (\ref{eq-intro-conj-equi-Hilbert-functions}) into terms parametrized by higher-dimensional (at least $3$) partitions does not seem to exist in combinatorics for the time being.
+The work of Wang--Zhou \cite{WZ14} essentially solved the case $r=2$.

-Therefore, to apply this formula, we need to study the local structure of Hilbert scheme of points on $\mathbb{A}^r$.
-In this paper we only study $\mathbb{A}^3$.
-The tool is Haiman's equations \cite{Hai98} (see also \cite{Hui06}).
-We make some algebraic manipulations on Haiman's equations, so that we can compute the equivariant Hilbert functions.
+Therefore, to apply this formula, we need to study the local structure of Hilbert schemes of points on~$\mathbb{A}^r$.
+In this paper, we only study $\mathbb{A}^3$.
+The tool is Haiman's equations; see \cite{Hai98} (see also \cite{Hui06}).
+We make some algebraic manipulations on Haiman's equations so that we can compute the equivariant Hilbert functions.

-The conjecture \ref{conj-existence-equivariant-iso-exdim6}, mentioned in theorem \ref{thm-intro-verify-conj}, predicts the equivariant local structure at points defined by non-Borel monomial ideals of colength 7 and extra dimension 6.
-The equivariant local structures at the points defined by Borel ideals of colength $\leq 6$, and the non-equivariant local structures at the points for all monomial ideals of colength $\leq 7$, are solved in this paper.
+Conjecture~\ref{conj-existence-equivariant-iso-exdim6}, mentioned in Theorem~\ref{thm-intro-verify-conj}, predicts the equivariant local structure at points defined by non-Borel monomial ideals of colength $7$ and extra dimension $6$.
+The equivariant local structures at the points defined by Borel ideals of colength at most $6$, and the non-equivariant local structures at the points for all monomial ideals of colength at most $7$, are solved in this paper.
 In this process, we find some interesting phenomena.
-For example: \begin{proposition} (= proposition \ref{prop--localstructure-extradim6}) Let $z$ be a point on $\mathrm{Hilb}^n(\mathbb{A}^3)$.
-For $n\leq 7$, if the embedded dimension at $z$ is $3n+6$, then there exits an open neighborhood $U$ of $z$ and an open immersion $U\hookrightarrow \widehat{G}(2,6)\times \mathbb{A}^{3n-9}$. \end{proposition} When $n=4$ this is a classical result of S. Katz \cite{Kat94}.
-For points with embedded dimension $3n+8$, we find also such \emph{similarity} phenomena.
-For an extensive discussion we refer the reader to section \ref{sec:conjectures}.
-In one word, although the local structures of Hilbert scheme of points are in general very bad (see e.g.\cite{Jel20}), there seems to be something better than expected.